mamaheux/pyodas2/docs/tutorials/file/sst.rst

 E. Display Result Function
 ***************************

-So, it is required to define the function that display the result.
+So, it is required to define the function that displays the result.

 .. code-block:: python